Oscars 2019 predictions: Best picture, best director, best actor, best actress

 4. Melissa McCarthy (Can You Ever Forgive Me?): Yes, McCarthy can act.
 But winning an Oscar for her dark turn as literary forger Lee Israel might be a stretch.
 Like other transformed comedians, the nod could be reward enough itself.

 5. Yalitza Aparicio (Roma): It's a pretty good effort to be nominated for an Oscar in your first role.
-On top of that, Aparicio is the first Native American to receive a best actress Oscar nomination.
+On top of that, Aparicio is the first Indigenous Mexican to receive a best actress Oscar nomination.
 But the newcomer beating out Close or Colman would be a David and Goliath feat.

 Here's how to watch the 91st Oscars on Sunday, Feb.
 24 at 5 p.m.
 PT.